cgeyskens/phd/image-analysis/synapse-counting/docs/development-notes.md

 ### Next-up
 - include and test suggestions of Benjamin into the original ipynb and py script (CLAHE, tophat filter)
+- modularize your code: make a /src file for modules and code and then a seperate folder for the scripts
 - customizability: go over the pipeline and scripts try to customize it.
     - export the intermediate images with the detected synaptic puncta on it for inspection
     - Specified from the nextflow script: the working folders, can you create the folders from nextflow, this way you only need to specify the the folder with the input images